TerryAckee/TonDigitStream/README.md

- ## - Logical Adjustment: Using the vaule of minimal adjustment to deploy Real-time modification of variables and values (sin, cos, increase, multiply, store) to align the script with requested needs.
+ ## - Logical Adjustment: Using the vaule of minimal adjustment to securely deploy Real-time modification of variables and values (sin, cos, increase, multiply, store) to align the script with requested needs with no run time erros!